Travelling and vaping

 But first, let’s take a look at actually getting to your end destination.

 Different airlines will have different rules, but, generally speaking, most allow you to pack your e-cig in your hand luggage.
 That said, some do have issues with the lithium-ion batteries.
 Another problem you might encounter is if your e-liquid’s in a container larger than 100ml – it’s standard security procedure that all liquids must be 100ml or less.
-However, all our blu vape e-liquid bottles are 10ml, and our liquidpods are just 1.5ml each, meaning these should be fine to take in hand luggage.
+However, all our blu vape e-liquid bottles are 10ml, while our blu 2.0 liquidpods are 1.9ml each and our myblu pods are just 1.5ml each, meaning these should be fine to take in hand luggage.

 With that in mind, it’s probably a good idea to check with your airline before you pack to make sure you’re not a) breaking any rules, and b) at risk of getting it confiscated.
 E-cigs, vape pens, or similar devices are a big no-no in your hold luggage – whichever airline you’re with.
 This is a worldwide ban and exists because they pose a fire risk.

-Using e-cigs is banned across all UK airports, and so you won’t be able to use it anywhere within their terminals.
+Using e-cigs is banned across all UK airports, and so you won’t be able to use your vape anywhere within their terminals.
 If you need to get your fix before you board, you’ll have to use the designated smoking and vaping areas outside the building.

 Most airports will have clearly-signed posters around the place letting you know what their stance is, but if you want to get an idea before you go, you can find out what most of the major airports do and don’t here .
 And if in doubt, check at your departing airport’s information desk.

 If you’re changing flights in a country where vaping is illegal, you shouldn’t have a problem carrying your device in your hand luggage.
 To be safe though, there’s no harm in checking with your airline ahead of time.